collindching/multilevel-modeling/README.md

 ## Multilevel Modeling Learning Plan

-This plan is a focused and structured approach to learning multilevel models, also known as hierarchical linear models or mixed effects models.
-The goal is to better understand multilevel modeling, which I use to create marketing mix models at Facebook.
+This plan is a focused and structured approach to learning multilevel models.
+These are also known as hierarchical linear models (HLMs), linear mixed effects models (LMEs), and linear mixed models (LMMs).

+I use linear mixed models in my work at Facebook to quantify the effect of marketing inputs on brand sentiment.

 Below, I lay out learning goals, exercises to complete, and curriculum.
 Core work components will be notes, blog posts, and projects.